The Cairngorms Up-Close: Gallery

 Achillea ptarmica

-Where and when encountered: Glenbeg Estate on 31 August 2021
+Where and when encountered: Glenbeg on 31 August 2021

 About: A plant of damp or wet ground, sneezewort flowers from summer through to early autumn and can be found across much of Great Britain.